SQL Server (MSSQL)

 docker compose stop mssql

-This stops the container without deleting its data.
-Data persists in the named Docker volume mssql (SQL Server's own volume, not DATA_PATH_HOST like most other Laradock databases).
+To delete the container entirely (the data is still untouched, it lives in the named Docker volume mssql, not DATA_PATH_HOST like most other Laradock databases):

 Configuration